Yandex Cloud

 Note

-You must configure security groups correctly for all subnets in which the cluster hosts will reside.
-If security group settings are incomplete or incorrect, you may lose access to the cluster.
+Make sure to configure the security groups correctly for all subnets where the cluster hosts will reside.
+With incomplete or incorrect security group settings, you may lose access to the cluster.

 For more information about security groups, see Security groups.